 Don’t reward desperation from your salespeople - it doesn’t serve anyone well, especially your customer.

-Many retailers are hearing, “You need to make your brick-and-mortar store more like an online business.
+Many retailers hear, “You need to make your brick-and-mortar store more like an online business.
 Just have your most popular products on a table in the middle.
-That way a customer can walk in, not talk to anyone, check out, and be on their way.
+That way, a customer can walk in, not talk to anyone, check out, and be on their way.
 Minimal contact!”

-If that’s what your customer really wanted, again, they can have that experience at home.
+If that’s what your customer really wanted, they can have that experience at home again.

 I guarantee you, after personally working with hundreds of the world’s top retailers just in the past few months, I know your customer craves a real, relaxed connection with the right sales experience.